 About Life Fountains: Essentially immortal, constantly regenerating creatures who have long loitered in their mountain enclaves.
 They are powerful, mostly immutable, but generally slow and peaceful - barring a few extreme deviants who are quietly sent away.
 Internally and even among exiles, there is little conflict.
 Needing little of health and safety standards, they tend to be overindulgent, looking irrationally calm and oblivious to danger, and frequently ignorant of social niceties that would be based on human safety and satisfaction.

 Life Fountains produce aura, a substance of varying form per LF - common forms are faint light, foam or steam issuing from skin.
-Control, range and strength of aura vary depending on the Life Fountain but it is always the basis of their healing.
+Control, range and strength of aura vary depending on the Life Fountain but it is always the basis of their trademark super healing.
 Aside from preserving the LF it has a rejuvenating effect on the natural world and most living creatures - except shapeshifters, who are permanently burned by it.
-The aura is produced throughout the body, so when parts are removed, they can all survive.
+The aura is produced throughout the body, so when parts are removed, they can all survive for a while.
 If left sitting without an organic well to absorb it, pure aura eventually dissipates without waste.

 LFs mostly resemble humans, and age at a pretty normal pace until adulthood where they sort of linger.
 They can technically live through all sorts of diseases and injuries but their regeneration can become imbalanced with natural decay and create unpleasant internal/external tumorous growths.
 Since the health issues will not really take them down, most Life Fountains only pass on by their own willpower, when life is no longer enjoyable.
 Once they willingly enter brain death and go to sleep for good, their aberrant growths overtake them and they merge with whatever natural forms are nearby; most of the hills around their villages are actually ancient sleepings LFs.